anasderkaoui/AutoRCX/My project reports/6th session's report.md

 In the sixth session of the building the autonomous RC car, I did but very little progress :

-- I screwed the AC motor down in place but did not test it to see if it is still making a strong connection with the gear on the car.
+- I screwed the DC motor down in place but did not test it to see if it is still making a strong connection with the gear on the car.
 Also, I may need to file some of the screws' head, that are holding the motor in place, because it is sticking out of the car frame.

 ![motoscrewed](https://user-images.githubusercontent.com/115218309/206027528-4e4c291b-1fce-40b4-8cf1-aef315636698.jpg)